Trainees are the engines of progress

-Pierre Coulombe, E.V.
-McCollum Professor and Chair of Biochemistry and Molecular Biology, has this to say about the central role that doctoral and post-doctoral trainees play in frontline scientific inquiry:
+Ashani Weeraratna, Bloomberg Distinguished Professor and Chair of Biochemistry and Molecular Biology, has this to say about the central role that doctoral and postdoctoral trainees play on the front line of scientific inquiry:

-Consider making a gift today to give a bright new scientist the keys to a laboratory here at the Bloomberg School.
+Consider making a gift today to give a bright young scientist the keys to a laboratory here at the Bloomberg School.

 With your help, our trainees can begin weaving tomorrow’s tapestry of discovery.